Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Lack of Robustness in DL-based MRI Reconstruction Score-based DMs

-Given a trained MoDL reconstruction NN and an aliased image $\mathbf{z} = \mathbf{A}^H \mathbf{y}$, recent studies have shown that MoDL is not robust to additive perturbations $\bm{\delta}$ to $\mathbf{y}$ \cite{li2023smug}.
-The study in \cite{jia2022robustness} presents an adversarial attack approach that employs norm constraints, in line with the attack strategies utilized in image classification.
-This approach aims to produce a form of worst-case imperceptible additive noise against MoDL in the image domain.
+Given a trained deep MRI reconstruction NN and an aliased image $\mathbf{z} = \mathbf{A}^H \mathbf{y}$, recent studies have shown that these NNs are not robust to additive perturbations $\bm{\delta}$ to $\mathbf{y}$ \cite{li2023smug}.
+The study in \cite{jia2022robustness} presents an approach to generate worst-case additive noise that employs norm constraints, in line with the attack strategies utilized in image classification.
+This approach aims to produce a form of worst-case imperceptible additive noise against a reconstructor in the image domain.
 Given a perturbation budget $\epsilon>0$, the worst-case additive perturbations can be obtained using the following optimization problem.

-where $\|.\|_\infty$ is the $l_{\infty}$ norm and $\mathcal{L}$ is a differentiable loss function that computes the reconstruction loss.
+where $\|.\|_\infty$ is the $\ell_{\infty}$ norm and $\mathcal{L}$ is a differentiable loss function that computes the reconstruction loss.
 Given the original image $\mathbf{x}^*$, generating the perturbations can also be achieved by replacing the first argument of $\mathcal{L}$ in \eqref{eqn: attack} with $\mathbf{x}^*$.
 A solution of \eqref{eqn: attack} can be obtained using the Projected Gradient Descent (PGD) method~\cite{madry2017towards}.
 In this paper, we also use $\mathbf{z}_\textrm{pert} = \mathbf{A}^H(\mathbf{y}+\bm{\delta}) = \mathbf{A}^H\mathbf{y}_{\textrm{pert}}$ which relates perturbations in k-space and image space.

+In addition to the worst-case perturbations, random/realistic additive measurement noise could also impact the performance of a reconstructor.